callumrollo/callumrollo.github.io/content/articles/face_blind.md

 - I was very late to an understanding/appreciation of beauty standards, the effects of makeup etc. I couldn't say until I was in my late teens who was attractive.
 - I cannot connect/identify people in old childhood photographs, photos of celebrities before they were famous etc.

 This may additionally explain why I struggled making friends as a child.
-Or maybe I just had bad vibes idk<sup>[2]</sup>.
+Or maybe I just had bad vibes idk[ref]Prosopagnosia in children may be overlooked; they may just appear to be very shy or slightly odd due to their inability to recognize faces." lol[/ref].

 ### Further reading